Ram Gopal Varma Makes A Shocking Announcement, Enrages Mega Fans

 "Inspite of nominations stopping I got special permission from the very top to contest against @PawanKalyan Await DETAILS," he tweeted.

 RGV shares an uneasy equation with the Gabbar Singh actor.
 In fact, some time ago, he even instigated Sri Reddy to abuse him in public.
 He has also trolled his movies big time much to the surprise of Mega fans.
-As such, this contest is bound to be a personal one.
+As such, this created a buzz amongst fans for a variety of reasons.

+However, he soon sent out a tweet saying that it was just an 'Advance April Fool' prank.

+This is just an advance April Fool Joke ..I hope no one was stupid enough to believe it 😎 https://t.co/4XUU5q9vsz— Ram Gopal Varma (@RGVzoomin) March 28, 2019

 On the work front, RGV is currently awaiting the release of Lakshmi's NTR which is slated to hit screens on March 29, 2019.
 The film, featuring P Vijaya Kumar and Yagna Shetty in the lead, revolves around the relationship between 'Anna Garu' and his second wife Lakshmi Parvathi and has political undertones.